 The ‘Bedroom Tax’ has been one of the most contentious aspects of the UK government’s austerity politics.
-In this book Kelly Bogue provides an authoritative assessment of its social impacts.
+In this book, Kelly Bogue provides an authoritative assessment of its social impacts.

-This is a vivid picture of the sharp end of austerity politics and welfare reform, and gets to the heart of the meanings of home and community in the UK today.
+This is a vivid picture of the sharp end of austerity politics and welfare reform, and it gets to the heart of the meanings of home and community in the UK today.

 “Focussing on the so called 'bedroom tax' this book aptly exposes the particularly cruel turn in recent policies directed towards those with the least.
 The book shows very clearly how grossly damaging, unnecessary and unfair policies can be completely misrepresented as necessary, just and fair.”
 Tracy Shildrick, Newcastle University